mdjahidhasan009/NodeJs-Note/Thread/Libuv_Thread_Pool.md

 - Tasks 5 and onward are queued and must wait for a free thread, resulting in longer delays as the pool processes tasks sequentially.

-## Recommendations

-- **Increase Thread Pool Size**: For CPU-bound tasks, increasing the thread pool size (e.g., `UV_THREADPOOL_SIZE = 4` or higher) can improve throughput by allowing more tasks to be processed concurrently.
-- **Consider Asynchronous I/O Operations**: If your application is mostly I/O-bound (file system, network requests), increasing the thread pool size may not provide significant benefits.
-- **Monitoring and Scaling**: For optimal performance, monitor how your application's CPU and thread pool are being utilized and scale the thread pool size accordingly.

 # Node.js Thread Pool and `UV_THREADPOOL_SIZE` Set to 4

 Node.js operates on a single-threaded event loop but uses a thread pool to handle certain asynchronous tasks in the background.
 The `libuv` library manages this thread pool, and the size of the pool can be configured using the `UV_THREADPOOL_SIZE` environment variable.

 ## Default and Custom Thread Pool Sizes

 - **Default Thread Pool Size**: By default, Node.js allocates a pool of 4 threads.
 - **Custom Thread Pool Size**: In the example, you set the thread pool size to 4 (`process.env.UV_THREADPOOL_SIZE = 4`).
   This allows four `crypto.pbkdf2` operations to run concurrently, with additional tasks being queued until a thread becomes available.

 ## Example Code